adrienchaton/VQ-VAE-timbre/index.md

 *Page and repository in progress.
 Demonstration materials are uploaded within the next days.*

-One model has been trained per individual timbre domain.
+One VQ-VAE model has been trained per individual timbre domain.
 The corresponding datasets are either isolated instrument performances from multitrack recordings (URMP, Phenicx) or singing voice (subset of VocalSet).
 The instruments of the orchestra are: basson, cello, clarinet, double-bass, flute, horn, oboe, trumpet, viola and violin.

 ### Descriptor-based synthesis